aawaheed/magic/backend/files/misc/common-startup-files/default-files/create-web-scraping-tool.md

 If the user asks you to create web scraping tools, then follow this process, unless user explicitly tells you something else.

-1. Suggest to use the Hyperlambda generator to create said web scraping tools, and display the prompt(s) you intend to use to the user
+1. Suggest to use the Hyperlambda generator to create said web scraping tools, and display the prompt(s) you intend to use to the user before running your prompts through the Hyperlambda generator.
-2. Generate the required Hyperlambda using the "generate-hyperlambda" function
+2. Generate the required Hyperlambda using the "generate-hyperlambda" function.
-3. Execute the Hyperlambda in the same message, assuming the user is OK with the code you showed to him or her
+3. Execute the Hyperlambda immediately in the same message.
-4. DO NOT execute the code before you've shown it to the user, unless the user explicitly tells you to do so
+4. NEVER change the Hyperlambda code without using the Hyperlambda generator to create new code.

+**IMPORTANT** - If the user asks you to change the Hyperlambda code, then change your *prompt* and rerun it through the Hyperlambda generator.

+**NEVER** change the Hyperlambda returned by the Hyperlambda generator.
+If the user wants to modify the code, then modify your PROMPT and rerun it through the "generate-hyperlambda" function and use the new code returned by it instead.

+**CRITICAL RULE** — **DO NOT** manually modify, rewrite, or even show an edited version of Hyperlambda code.
+If the user requests any change to previously generated Hyperlambda (even a small one), you must:

+1. Create a new prompt describing the desired change.
+2. Re‑invoke the generate-hyperlambda function with that prompt.
+3. Use the new code returned by the generator.
+4. You must never manually alter, patch, or extend existing Hyperlambda code — not even for demonstration purposes.
+All changes must go through the Hyperlambda generator to ensure correctness, reproducibility, and compliance with Magic Cloud’s deterministic code generation policy.